 Project management is so important that we might have to treat it as a whole skillset, but then we might encounter some issues with common skills between the two management and teamwork sets.
 If categorized as a separate skillset, the interference between the two sets may cause difficulty and confusion when we are trying to learn them.
 Therefore, project management comes as a sub-skill in management and teamwork skillsets.

 Learning project management might be a little harder and more difficult because it covers more complex procedures and tasks.
-There are 7 Main Aspects in Project Management for Business Developers to learn, both theoretically and practically:
+There are 7 Main Aspects of Project Management for Business Developers to learn, both theoretically and practically:

 - Project Planning

 Much like business planning, project planning mostly concerns making plans for the process of every stage or phase of the project.
-A project plan is a crucial tool for business developers in order to manage the ongoing tasks the overall progress of the project stages.
+A project plan is a crucial tool for business developers in order to manage the ongoing tasks and the overall progress of the project stages.
 In simple words, this aspect of project management provides a summary of the other 6 aspects.

 - Task Management

 Task management concerns the distribution of tasks and activities among team members and departments.
-Task management allows business developers to assign tasks to the right person based on their skills and specializes to improve the overall performance of the project and faster deliveries.
+Task management allows business developers to assign tasks to the right person based on their skills and specialization to improve the overall performance of the project and faster deliveries.

 - Resource Management

 Resource management is a set of activities business developers or project managers do in order to manage resources of all kinds and run the project or business with maximum efficiency.
 The resources in question can be budget, products, workforce, tools, and services that businesses use to work properly and efficiently.
 The ultimate goal of resource management for business developers is to provide the best cost-cutting solutions and improve overall business efficiency.